alexlimatds/SemEval_2023_Task_6A/README.md

 # SemEval_2023_Task_6A
-Code developed by the IRIT_IRIS team to participate in the SemEval 2023 Task 6A (Legal Rhetorical Role Labeling)
+Code developed by the IRIT_IRIS team to participate in the SemEval 2023 Task 6A (Legal Rhetorical Role Labeling).
+Details are available in the respective paper: (TODO: *link to the paper*).

 ### Folders' description
 - **Cohan_and_Sharing_edges**: models based on Cohan and Sharing edges chunk layouts.